Sandu Popescu

 Sandu Popescu FRS (born 1956 in Oradea, Romania) is a Romanian-British physicist working in the foundations of quantum mechanics and quantum information.

-Career and research
+Education and career

-Popescu has been Professor of Physics at the University of Bristol since 1999.
 He studied with Yakir Aharonov, followed by postdoctoral research positions with François Englert, and then with Abner Shimony and Bahaa Saleh.
 From 1996 to 1999 he was Reader at the Isaac Newton Institute, University of Cambridge.

-Popescu's main body of work is in the foundations of quantum mechanics and quantum information, where he was one of the pioneers of the field, and more recently in the foundations of statistical mechanics and quantum thermodynamics.
+Popescu has been Professor of Physics at the University of Bristol since 1999.